 Financial and audit requirements

 Many of the obligations placed on colleges flow from the fact that they receive public funds.
-The expectations of the principal funding body – for FE colleges, this is the Skills Funding Agency (SFA), even though the largest portion of funding may come from the Education Funding Agency (EFA) – are set out for FE colleges in the SFA’s financial memorandum and for SFCs in the EFA’s funding agreement.
+The expectations of the principal funding body – the Education and Skills Funding Agency (ESFA) – are set out for colleges in the financial memorandum and funding agreement.

 Both documents require the governing body to:

 - appoint an accounting officer (normally the principal) who is answerable to Parliament for the use of public funds

 - appoint an Audit Committee